How to Pay Zero Taxes with Crypto

 - Move to a crypto-friendly or crypto-tax-free country

-Crypto tax-free countries in 2022
+Crypto tax-free countries

 There are a few crypto-friendly countries (lower taxes, a few exceptions where you don’t pay taxes on some crypto activities) and countries with no crypto taxes, including: